 Report Id Completed Question 350 True In the opinion of the Source Protection Committee, to what extent have the objectives of the source protection plan been achieved in this reporting period?
-Response Answer Progressing Well/On Targ et - The majority of the source protection plan policies have been implemented and/or are progressing well Yes Satisfactory - Some of the source protection plan policies have been implemented and/or are progressing well No Limited Pro gress made - A A few of the source protection plan policies have been implemented and/or are progressing well No Comment:
+Response Answer Progressing progressing ajority of the policies from the approved original or an amended source protection plan have been implemented and/or are Yes Satisfactory policies from the approved original or an amended source protection plan have been implemented and/or are No Limited Pro few of the policies from the approved original or an amended source protection plan have been implemented and/or are No Comment:

 Report Id Completed Question Category 351 True Please provide comments to explain how the Source Protection Committee arrived at its opinion.
 Include a summary of any discussions that might have been had amongst the Source Protection Committee members, especially where no consensus was reached.
-Achievement of source protection plan objectives made to implement the policies contained in the plan, and address the activities that were identified as posing nber 31st, 2021 marked six years since our Source Protection Plan first took effect.
-In that time significant progress to implement the policies contained in the plan, and address the activities that were identified as posing a risk to or ng water supplies.
-To date, 80% of the policies in the plan that address significant drinking water threats have been mented, with the remaining 20% progressing well. s has been ur municipal protec each l has be saving busine munici eing said, 2021 continued to be a difficult year for everyone due to the COVID-19 pandemic, and for those working tion, it was no exception.
-Risk Management Officials and Inspectors throughout the region put a pause on all site vock down that occurred and resumed as lock downs lifted.
-Most Risk Management Officials and Inspectors have reseen a challenging time to try and engage people to negotiate risk management plans, with many businesses just for or maintaining their operations.
-In addition, there has been many businesses that have closed during this pandements has started up.
-Risk Management Officials understood those challenges, and continued their efforts to ensuit pald drinking water supplies were protected without creating undue hardships for businesses.
-An additional sevent gement Plans were established over the reporting period bringing the Region's total Risk Management Plans to 65. isits during eported that it cused on nic while other re that Risk While Protec ximately 53% of the 1058 originally identified significant drinking water threats have been successfully managed or there is still a considerable amount of work to do to address the remaining threats, the Thames-Sydenham and Retion Committee is pleased to see that policy implementation is moving steadily forward.
-For that reason, they belieg score of progressing well and on target is a fair assessment on our implementation progress. gion Source Comment:
+Achievement of source protection plan objectives Answer: made drinkin nber 31st, 2022 marked seven years since our Source Protection Plan first took effect.
+In that time significant prog to implement the policies contained in the plan, and address the activities that were identified as posing a risk to o ng water supplies.
+To date, 80% of the policies in the plan that address significant drinking water threats have been mented, with the remaining 20% progressing well. ur municipal An ad Plans lditional seven Risk Management Plans were established over the reporting period bringing the Region's total Risk to 80.
+Management approv remair movin ximately 77% of the 1058 originally identified significant drinking water threats, along with those identified after the ved SPPs, have been successfully managed or eliminated.
+While there is still a considerable amount of work to do ning threats, the Thames-Sydenham and Region Source Protection Committee is pleased to see that policy impleing steadily forward.
+For that reason, they believe that a ranking score of progressing well and on target is a fair assementation progress. o to address the mentation is Comment: